garo-a-dev/wotc-scrabble-challenge/README.md

 ### `App.tsx`
 - [x] `rack` input to input the rack
 - [x] `word` input to input the optional word
+- [x] Results section to show results and errors
 ### `assets`
 - [x] Dictionary and letter data assets
 ### `useValidation.ts`